-Why choose the Cancer Therapy & Research Center for endometrial cancer?
+Why choose the UT Health San Antonio Cancer Center for endometrial cancer?

-The Cancer Therapy & Research Center is the only National Cancer Institute (NCI) designated cancer center in Central and South Texas.
+The Cancer Center is the only National Cancer Institute (NCI) designated cancer center in Central and South Texas.

 The cancer center partners with national organizations, including the National Cancer Institute, for clinical trial-based treatment options for patients who may need therapies beyond traditional treatments for endometrial cancer.

 Our gynecological oncologists specialize in the diagnosis, staging, surgical treatment, chemotherapy and survivorship care of endometrial cancer patients.

 Our team will discuss your case at regularly conducted conferences to determine the best treatment plan for your specific case.

-The cacner center offers care delivered by teams who specialize in all phases of clinical trials.
+The cancer center offers care delivered by teams who specialize in all phases of clinical trials.
 Clinical trials are available to patients of all stages of treatment, from early diagnosis through existing therapies.

 As a National Cancer Institute (NCI) designated cancer center, we also offer experimental treatments and first-in-human clinical trials under special programs for patients.